drathbone/zsh-aws-plugin/README.md

 Forked from dvsa/zsh-aws-plugin to fix an OSX compatability issue.

+Requirements:
+Need to install coreutils (for gdate) and gsed

 The function to handle the prompt notication of MFA expiry fails on some newer OSX versions due to changes in the <i>date</i> command's supported flags, specifically the ability to interpret the UTC extension on the end of the $AWS_MFA_EXPIRY variable.

-The solution is to install gnu-utils:
+The solution is to install coreutils:

-	brew install gnu-utils
+	brew install coreutils

 ...and then to replace the initial date used on line 250: